 That men are saved by grace through faith in Christ in response to the Gospel preached, or otherwise presented, in the power of the Holy Spirit, through whom ransomed sinners become the Sons of God and heirs of eternal life.
 That Jesus Christ is the only mediator between God and man; through Him and only through Him the believer has access to the Father.

 That every believer is a new creature in Christ, and is called to walk in the Spirit, to die to sin, and to live in righteousness, and so as to display the fruit of the Spirit, conforming himself to the image of Christ; that good works are the fruit of the Christian life, and of themselves are not ways of justification.

 That the Church consisting of all true believers, being Christ’s own and indwelt by the Holy Spirit, is the body of Christ, the invisible Church; that the Church is holy, universal and one in Christ; that the invisible Church manifests itself in the visible Church, the local congregations consisting of all who profess to believe in Christ and are baptized; that as the people of God and a kingdom of priests, the Church is called to grow unto the stature of the fullness of Christ and to fulfil her missionary task through the exercise of the gifts of the Holy Spirit, in worship, preaching, sacraments, fellowship, discipline, and service.
-In the priesthood of all believers, and parity of the ministers and the laity.
+We also believe in the priesthood of all believers, and parity of the ministers and the laity.